mineesha0906/ayu-intel/README.md

 | `patient_matcher.py` | **Similarity Matching** | K-Nearest Neighbors (KNN) | Finds similar historical patient cases to refine personalization. |

 > **Note**: These modules are currently in the architectural setup phase and represent the planned implementation for the AYU-INTEL framework.

+## 🚀 Scalability & Deployment Plan

+To ensure a smooth and reliable implementation, AYU-INTEL follows a phased rollout strategy designed for high availability and national reach.

+### Implementation Phases
+* **Phase 1: Pilot Deployment** – Initial rollout in selected districts to gather real-world data and refine model accuracy.
+* **Phase 2: AHMIS Integration** – Full integration with the Ayush Hospital Management Information System for seamless data interoperability.
+* **Phase 3: Nationwide Rollout** – Expanding the system across all 12,000+ AYUSH centers in India.

+### Deployment Environment
+The system is built to be cloud-native and resilient:
+* **Infrastructure**: Hosted on **MeghRaj (NIC) Cloud** to ensure government data sovereignty.
+* **Architecture**: Utilizes **Containerized Services** (Docker/Kubernetes) for consistent performance.
+* **Scalability**: Designed for **Horizontal Scalability** to handle increasing data loads across districts.

+---

+## 💼 Business Model & Go-To-Market

+AYU-INTEL is structured as a sustainable, government-focused AI solution.

+### Target Market & Strategy
+* **Primary Customer**: The **Ministry of AYUSH**, Government of India.
+* **Deployment Model**: Implementation through a centralized government contract including annual maintenance and regular AI model updates.

+### Revenue & Sustainability
+The project offers flexible financial models to accommodate public health budgeting:
+* **SaaS Model**: Per-center annual subscription fees.
+* **Licensing Model**: A centralized nationwide licensing agreement.
+* **Cost Efficiency**: Maximum cost-effectiveness is achieved by utilizing an **Open-Source AI Stack** and indigenous deployment infrastructure.

+---
 # ✅ Conclusion

 AYU-INTEL presents a scalable, explainable, and domain-aligned AI framework for transforming AYUSH clinical data into actionable public health intelligence.
 By integrating anomaly detection, probabilistic risk modeling, SHAP-based transparency, and prakriti-aware personalized recommendations, the system bridges the gap between traditional AYUSH practices and modern AI-driven decision support.
 Designed with responsible AI principles, interoperability, and cloud scalability in mind, AYU-INTEL provides a realistic and deployable roadmap for strengthening preventive healthcare and data-driven governance across India’s 12,000+ AYUSH centers.